plivesey/ConsistencyManager/docs/pages/110_errorsAndDebugging.rst

 Debugging
 ---------

-Also in the ``ConsistencyManagerDelgate`` is a method that is called every time the consistency manager makes a change.
+Also in the ``ConsistencyManagerDelegate`` is a method that is called every time the consistency manager makes a change.
 This is useful when you're seeing unexpected changes due to the consistency manager.
 If you place a break point here or print out the models, you can see why certain changes are being made.